Food security in the Central Valley, California

-Food security in the Central Valley, California, United states is a widespread issue.
+Food security in the Central Valley, California, United States, is a widespread issue.
 The Central Valley is where most of the state's and the nation's agriculture is produced.
-Despite this, many people living and working in the valley's agriculture industry are food insecure in some way, with contributing factors including lack of food sources, lack of healthy food choices, or income barriers.
-About a third of many Central Valley counties' populations were documented as food insecure in 2009.
+Despite this, many people living and working in the valley's agriculture industry experience food insecurity in some way, with contributing factors including lack of food sources, lack of healthy food choices, and income barriers.
+About a third of Central Valley counties' populations were documented as food insecure in 2009.
 Due to the lack of healthy food choices, high rates of obesity have also been found in the Central Valley.

 Demographics

 Most farm workers are young, poor, Mexican males.

-Otherwise, the demographics of the Central Valley vary due to the size of the Central Valley, which is 450 miles long and 40–60 miles wide.
-The valley spans from Redding down to Bakersfield and is made up of two valleys: the northern Sacramento Valley and the southern San Joaquin Valley.
-It contains 19 counties.
+The Central Valley population contains multiple races cultures and ethnicities given its large geographic size stretching an approximate 450 miles across California.
+This region is home to millions of people and offers job opportunities for many.
+The valley spans from Redding down to Bakersfield, and is split into two regions-- the northern Sacramento Valley and the southern San Joaquin Valley — contain 19 different counties.

 Race

-The counties within the Northern part of the valley have the lowest Hispanic populations, whereas the central/southern counties have increasingly more Hispanic people within the counties.